 Prior to any major software implementation or expansion, a Readiness Assessment is always a good first move.

 When it comes to a corporation’s use of a particular software product, some departments can be heavy users while other departments may have limited use or understanding of the same software.
-One of the major issues is if a novice department wants to begin to more fully utilize the software, the more experienced department may express concern as they do not want their projects to become negatively impacted.
+This could cause some major issues.
+For example, if a novice department wants to begin fully utilizing the software, a more experienced department might voice concerns that their projects could be negatively impacted.

-There was tremendous opportunity for the secondary division to realize immediate value through the configuration of existing Business Process designs and workflows from Capital Improvement, and it was critical to establish an effective methodology in order to bring them to light for Public Works; but doing so without causing disruption.
+There was tremendous opportunity for the secondary division to realize immediate value through the configuration of existing Business Process designs and workflows from Capital Improvement, and it was critical to establish an effective methodology in order to bring them to light for Public Works without causing disruption.
 That was the key challenge for the Y&L Readiness Assessment team.

 The Secondary division had many challenges around the visibility, consistency, and auditability of their processes.
 An absence of transparency led to duplicated project efforts in some cases.
 Y&L knew that conflict detection through transparency would add immediate value.